HypeCheck

 MODERATE

-No clinical evidence cinnamon boosts immunity in healthy people.
+No clinical evidence either ingredient boosts immunity in healthy adults.

 Ingredients